kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 Coordinate with [SIG-Release Chairs](https://github.com/kubernetes/community/tree/master/sig-release#chairs) (who have access to the CNCF Service Desk as well as know the budget) to put in an order, and make sure everyone gets their release swag gift.

 ## Code Freeze
+With code exception in effect, you will likely have to assemble decision makers on specific pending PRs to assess whether the risk of inclusion is acceptable or not.
+Remember this is not you making a decision, it’s you helping SIGs follow the process, and ensuring there’s consensus.
+In the event of a contentious PR, you should err on the side of risk aversion.
+In extreme cases, you can defer to the steering committee, but that is extremely unlikely.

-Depending on the number of exceptions code freeze will be a very busy time.
+Depending on the number of exceptions code freeze will be a **very busy time**.

 **To triage an exception request follow the following guidelines:**
 1. Open a slack thread in `#sig-release` to open the discussion.